-I am an independent dance practitioner based in the North East of England and have been choreographing, researching, teaching, improvising and performing throughout the UK since 1993.
+I am an independent dance artist based in the North East of England and have been choreographing, researching, teaching, improvising and performing throughout the UK since 1993.
 I was shortlisted for the Jerwood Choreography Award in 1999.

 I am a solo artist standing at a crossroads where movement, visual art, live performance, improvisation, personal documentary and installation overlap.

 I am passionate about nature, land and belonging.